Articles on: Google Ads

 Presentation of Performance Max campaigns in detail

-Google never ceases to amaze us.
+Google never ceases to amaze.
 The platform is getting better with the introduction of its new type of advertising campaign: Performance Max.
-With this revolution, Google allows all advertisers to increase their sales on the different Google channels thanks to an automated campaign type.
-It's great, we admit it, we're bowing down.
-Especially since, in this way, it is possible to reach a larger audience, more efficiently and with less energy.
+Thanks to this revolution, Google enables all advertisers to increase their sales on the various Google channels thanks to an automated campaign type.
+It's strong, we admit it, we bow our heads.
+Especially since, in this way, it's possible to reach a wider audience, more efficiently and with less energy.
 What more could you ask for?

 So, are you ready to discover the best practices for launching your Performance Max campaign?

-At Feedcast, we understand that the digital world, while exciting, can seem vast and complex to some.
-That's why we want to simplify the management of these topics and make users aware of best practices.
+At Feedcast, we're well aware that the field of digital marketing, while fascinating, can seem vast and complex to some.
+That's why we want to simplify the management of these subjects and raise awareness of best practices.
 Let's look into the depths of Performance Max together!

-As mentioned before, Performance Max is a 95% automated type of campaign.
+As mentioned above, Performance Max is a type of campaign that is 95% automated.

-Where once you had to have one campaign per channel, now it is possible to run a single campaign on all six Google channels.
-This is a real turning point for the Google Ads era.
+Where once it was necessary to have one campaign per channel, now it's possible to run a single campaign on all six of Google's channels**.
+And that's a real turning point for the Google Ads era.

-The very change is in the paradigm.
-Before, users paid for a defined location and the structure was manually built around several campaigns.
-Now, Performance Max itself brings in the buyers, respecting the desired target type and, above all, addressing the entire tunnel**, i.e. Top to Bottom.
+The change itself lies in the paradigm.
+Before, users paid for a defined location, and the structure was manually built around several campaigns.
+Now, Performance Max itself brings in the buyers, respecting the desired target type and, above all, addressing the t**otality of the tunnel**, i.e. Top to Bottom.
 Interesting, isn't it?

 Why was it created?

-Performance Max was created because the consumer conversion journey has become more complex and the touch points are increasing.
-This made it more difficult for sites to adapt and there was a clear need to continue to reach the consumer at the right time and in the right way.
+Performance Max was created because the consumer conversion path has become more complex, and contact points are constantly increasing.
+This made it more difficult for sites to adapt, and there was a clear need to continue to touch the consumer at the right time and in a relevant way.

-So, the promises made by Google are simple: find more converting audience, define a richer information view and increase value.
+So Google's promises are simple: find more converting audience, define a richer information overview and increase value.

-But don't panic, setting up a Performance Max campaign is not that difficult with Google.
+But don't panic, setting up a Performance Max campaign isn't very difficult with Google.
 However, you need to define clear and precise objectives.

-First, you will need to apply to Google.
+First of all, you'll need to make a request to Google.
 So far, so easy.
-When this is accepted, you can create a Performance Max campaign by defining your objective.
-In fact, to help the algorithm better understand it and create the best possible ad combinations, you will be asked to fill in several elements, including textual elements.
-In addition, although the targeting and bidding is automated, you have the ability to define the target audience to help the algorithm get your campaigns in front of the right people.
+Once this is accepted, you can create a Performance Max campaign by defining your objective.
+In fact, to help the algorithm better understand it and create the best possible ad combinations, you'll be asked to fill in several elements, including text elements.
+What's more, although targeting and bidding are automated, you can define your target audience to help the algorithm present your campaigns to the right people.

-Beware of the pesky element: ideally, budget at least five times your average cost per acquisition (CPA) per day.
+Beware of the unfortunate element: ideally, plan a daily budget at least equal to five times your average cost per acquisition (CPA).

 There's no end to the tips.
-We'll give you a few more best practices for launching an effective PM campaign!
+Here are a few more good practices for launching an effective PM campaign!

-Define significant conversion objectives and define their values, so you can prioritise the importance of each objective
+Define significant conversion objectives and define their values, so you can prioritize the importance of each objective.

-Choose an adequate budget and bidding strategy, in order to offer the best possible bid in real time and optimise your budget
+Choose an appropriate budget and bidding strategy, so you can offer the best possible bid in real time and optimize your budget.

-Enable the final URL extension, this will identify queries that are generating conversions not included in your keyword-based campaigns = more relevant queries
+Activate final URL extension, to identify queries that generate conversions not included in your keyword-based campaigns = more relevant queries.

-Add audience signals that will help you optimise your performance by reaching the target that is most valuable to you, you speed up the learning period of the algorithm among other things
+Add audience signals that will help you optimize your performance by reaching the target that's most valuable to you, speeding up the algorithm's learning period, among other things.

-Finally, import different varieties of creative elements into your element pool.
+Finally, import different varieties of creative elements into your element group.
 Texts, images, videos.
-This will allow you to be visible on a larger inventory.
+This will enable you to be visible on a wider inventory.
 Efficiency and better combinations.

-Usually, after at least 6 weeks of campaigns, you will have enough data to compare your results and get an idea of how your campaigns are performing.
-Once this phase is over, you can check whether or not you are getting better results with the Performance Max campaign.
+Normally, after at least 6 weeks of campaigning, you'll have enough data to be able to comparison your results and get an idea of the performance of your campaigns.
+Once this phase is over, you can check whether or not you're getting better results thanks to the Performance Max campaign.

-We're honest here at Feedcast and, yes, in general, Performance Max shows positive results.
+We're honest here at Feedcast and, yes, generally speaking, Performance Max shows positive results.

 Interest-based audience targeting